You Can Never End Abortion If You Vote For It

 When each group presented to the entire room, I endured listening to the litany of things that rendered the word “pro-life” meaningless: mercury levels in water, food deserts, global warming, and yes, compassionate chicken-care.
 As only one of 3 minorities in a room of more than 60 leaders, I had to speak out.
 I challenged the gathering saying: “You know, it’s nice that we can sit here and wishfully add all of these things to define a ‘prolife ethic’.
 We have the luxury of doing this.
 None of us are enslaved.
 Imagine if this were 1860 and the prevailing issue were slavery.
 Would we sit around and define an “anti-slavery” ethic with things that have nothing to do with slavery?
 We’re talking about one of the most brutal acts against a living human being—abortion.
 At least a slave had the limited opportunity to defend himself or herself or to run away hence the Underground Railroad.
 A child in the womb has no ability to do either.
 None.”

-To that, someone from the International Justice Mission (which goes out of its way not to decry or fight the global injustice of forced abortions) scolded me and said: “Your comparison of slavery to abortion is crass and careless.”
+To that, someone from the International Justice Mission (which has inexplicably gone out of its way not to decry or fight the global injustice of forced abortions) scolded me and said: “Your comparison of slavery to abortion is crass and careless.”
 Sure.
 If you don’t know history and can’t employ common sense.
 In American jurisprudence, there is no case more aligned to Roe v.
 Wade than Dred Scott.
 In both, seven Supremely wrong justices decided that certain human beings weren’t persons, therefore had no Constitutional rights.
 In both rulings, human beings were then property that could be bought, sold, or killed at will.
 In both rulings, the humanity of a group of people was denied so that a small group of people could profit (immensely) from their oppression.

-This is why liberal evangelicals (or today’s fake feminists) would never have ended the institution of slavery.
+This is why many liberal evangelicals (or today’s fake feminists) would never have ended the institution of slavery.
 They want to put everything on par with the brutalization of defenseless human life or just ignore the social injustice of abortion altogether.
 Humans have more worth than chickens.
 Unlike Cecile Richards’ often used little punch line (“This year women learned that if we’re not at the table, we’re on the menu.”) chickens actually are on the menu.
 And they should be; they’re delicious.
 Horrifically, unborn babies are on Planned Parenthood’s “menu” of services, slaughtered in the name of faux equality and corporate profits.

 As a black (biracial) American, I am eternally grateful that courageous radicals decided that one issue trumped others as they fought the impossible fight—to abolish slavery.
 (By the way, the Republican Party abolished it, gave black Americans citizenship, and black men the right to vote in the Reconstruction Amendments).
 To see the injustice of abortion as an issue that eclipses others is a sign of our humanity shining through.
 Take a look at history.
 It never ends well when people become the arbiters of human worth.
 Our dignity and value are inherent, irreplaceable and non-negotiable.